-We have strategic alliances with Shire International GmbH (Shire), and Biogen, Inc (Biogen) to develop ZFP Therapeutics® for various monogenic and rare diseases.
+We have strategic alliances with Shire International GmbH (Shire), and Biogen Inc. (Biogen) to develop ZFP Therapeutics® for various monogenic and rare diseases.

-- In January 2012, we formed a collaborative partnership with Shire to research, develop and commercialize our preclinical ZFP Therapeutic development programs in hemophilia, Huntington's disease, and other monogenic diseases.
+In January 2014, we established a collaboration with Biogen Inc. to research, develop, and commercialize our ZFP Therapeutic development programs in hemoglobinopathies, specifically targeting sickle cell disease and beta-thalassemia.

-- In January 2014, we established a collaborative partnership with Biogen to research, develop, and commercialize our preclinical ZFP Therapeutic development programs in hemoglobinopathies, specifically targeting sickle cell disease and beta-thalassemia.
+In January 2012, we formed a collaborative partnership with Shire to research, develop and commercialize our ZFP Therapeutic development programs in hemophilia, Huntington's disease, and other monogenic diseases.

 Sigma is developing and marketing ZFN-derived gene editing tools under the trademark CompoZr®, ZFP-modified cell lines for commercial production of protein pharmaceuticals through its SAFC® business unit, and ZFP-engineered transgenic animals through its SAGE™ Labs business unit.

-- Dow AgroSciences has the exclusive right to use Sangamo’s ZFP technology in plants and is marketing ZFP-derived plant products under the trademark EXZACT™ Precision Technology.
+Dow AgroSciences has the exclusive right to use Sangamo’s ZFP technology in plants and is marketing ZFP-derived plant products under the trademark EXZACT™ Precision Technology.
 We have retained rights to use plants or plant-derived products to deliver ZFP TFs or ZFNs into human or animals for diagnostic, therapeutic, or prophylactic purposes.

-- In addition, Genentech which has a non-exclusive license to use our ZFP technology for protein pharmaceutical production and Hoffmann–La Roche Ltd and Open Monoclonal Technology, Inc. have non-exclusive rights to the technology in transgenic animal production.
+In addition, Genentech has a non-exclusive license to use our ZFP technology for protein pharmaceutical production and Hoffmann–La Roche Ltd and Open Monoclonal Technology, Inc. have non-exclusive rights to the technology in transgenic animal production.